Rewrite Each Expression Using Distributive Property

 • Advanced Mathematics: The concepts learned through the distributive property are essential for more advanced mathematical topics like calculus, linear algebra, and abstract algebra.

 • Real-World Applications: The distributive property is used in various real-world applications, such as calculating areas, volumes, and costs.
-For instance, if you're buying multiple items at a store and each item has the same price plus a sales tax, you can use the distributive property to calculate the total cost.
+To give you an idea, if you're buying multiple items at a store and each item has the same price plus a sales tax, you can use the distributive property to calculate the total cost.

 Practice Problems